Alan-A-Dale: Service

 After World War II began, Nordvest remained in port in the United States.
-She was one of 84 foreign ships that the US Maritime Commission requisitioned under the Ship Requisition Act, Executive Order No. 8771, signed on June 6, 1941.
+She was one of 84 foreign ships that the US Maritime Commission requisitioned under the Ship Requisition Act, Executive Order No. 8771, signed on 6 June 1941.

 The Maritime Commission renamed her Alan-A-Dale, transferred her registration to Panama, and her call sign was changed to HPWV.
 Her name is sometimes referred to as Alan A. Dale, but Lloyd's Register records her as Alan-A-Dale.

 The Maritime Commission appointed the Union Steam Ship Company of New Zealand to manage the ship.
-She will have been defensively armed, as a contingent of the USN Armed Guard joined her complement.
+She would have been defensively armed, as a contingent of the USN Armed Guard joined her complement.

 Alan-A-Dale sailed independently for Tocopilla, Chile, arriving there in October 1941, then returned via the Panama Canal to Baltimore in early December.
-On December 15, 1941, she sailed from Halifax, Nova Scotia to Belfast as part of Convoy HX 165, returning to the United States as part of Convoy ON 59 in January 1942.
-After another Atlantic crossing, (Convoys HX 179 and ON 89), she sailed alone from Hampton Roads on June 1, 1942, to the Indian Ocean, calling at Cape Town, Abadan, Bahrain and Bombay, before returning via Durban, Trinidad and Guantánamo Bay, and arriving at New York City on November 2.
+On 15 December 1941, she sailed from Halifax, Nova Scotia to Belfast as part of Convoy HX 165, returning to the United States as part of Convoy ON 59 in January 1942.
+After another Atlantic crossing, (Convoys HX 179 and ON 89), she sailed alone from Hampton Roads on 1 June 1942, to the Indian Ocean, calling at Cape Town, Abadan, Bahrain and Bombay, before returning via Durban, Trinidad and Guantánamo Bay, and arriving at New York City on 2 November.

 Alan-A-Dale then took part in operations following Operation Torch, the Allied invasion of North Africa, sailing between Hampton Roads and Oran three times between December 1942 and July 1943.
 The ship then returned to Atlantic crossings, making four more return voyages between the East Coast of the United States and ports in Britain between August 1943 and June 1944.

 In July 1944, after sailing from New York to Liverpool, she moved to the south coast of England, crossing the English Channel to the Baie de Seine after the Normandy landings, and returning to New York in September 1944.
 She sailed once more between New York and Liverpool and back in October – November 1944, before sailing from New York in October to the Solent.
-From there, on December 21, she sailed as part of Convoy TAM 26, bound for Antwerp.
+From there, on 21 December, she sailed as part of Convoy TAM 26, bound for Antwerp.

-A German Biber midget submarine sank Alan-A-Dale in the Westerschelde off Terneuzen on December 23, 1944 at position 51°21′36″N 03°47′18″E. All 65 men aboard survived the attack.
+A German Biber midget submarine sank Alan-A-Dale in the Westerschelde off Terneuzen on 23 December 1944 at position 51°21′36″N 03°47′18″E. All 65 men aboard survived the attack.

 The wreck was removed in June 2003 as part of an operation to improve shipping access to Antwerp.